nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 3. Start a new build.
 Within a containerized deployment, issues with pulling packages from remote sources may time out.
 Starting a new build, will re-try the pull request and possibly create a successful build.

-If these steps are not helpful, you can submit a Jira support ticket asking for assistance from the Nuxeo Support and Cloud teams.
+If the issue continues, users can submit a Jira support ticket asking for assistance from the Nuxeo Support and Cloud teams.
 The ticket should contain the following:
 - Screenshot of the error
 - Date and time the error occurred